Sebane1/FFXIVVoicePackCreator/README.md

 - Requires the Artemis Roleplaying Kit plugin: https://github.com/Sebane1/RoleplayingVoiceDalamud
 - Tell the program which action you want to add custom sounds to.
 - Hit export.
-- The files will be automatically added as a new entry in Roleplaying Voice.
+- The files will be automatically added as a new entry in Artemis Roleplaying Kit.

 Need support, or just wanna talk sound?
 Visit our discord! https://discord.gg/rtGXwMn7pX